MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-configure-companies.md

 You've set up cloud migration.
 For more information, go to [Run cloud migration setup](migration-setup-gp.md).

-## Get started with the GP Company Migration Configuration page
+## Get started

 The **GP Company Migration Configuration** page opens automatically when you complete the **Cloud Migration Setup** assisted setup, but you can also open the page from the **Cloud Migration Management** page and selecting the **GP Company Migration Configuration** action.

 ![Shows GP company migration configuration page](../developer/media/gp-company-migration-configuration.svg)

 Use this new page to select the data you want migrated from Dynamics GP to Business Central.
 The following sections the options on the page.

 ## Modules

-In addition to the GP Company Migration Configuration page you can select which modules you would like migrated from GP to Business Central.
-You will be able to select from the following modules to migrate: Accounts Payable, Accounts Receivable, Bank, Open Purchase Orders and Inventory.
+Use the **Modules** section to choose the specific modules you want to migrate data from to Business Central.
+All modules are selected for migration by default.
+For example, if you don't want to migrate data for payables, turn off the **Payables** switch.
+In this case, the **Open Sales Orders** switch is because oepn sales orders are dependant on vendors whihc are part of the payables module.

 ## Master data only

+Master data represents the core information about entities, like general ledgers and inventory.

 ## Disable auto posting

 ## Classes